andrewmolyuk/eslint-plugin-vue-modular/docs/rules/routes-feature-location.md

 The rule runs once per ESLint execution (it scans the repository layout from the first matched file) and only reports a problem if view components are present in the feature and the configured routes file is missing.

+> [!NOTE]
+> Note: The rule only checks for the presence of the routes file; it does not parse or validate its contents.

 ### Incorrect

 ```ts